FAQ

 • Pre-Cancellation Notice Sent to TPA: 32nd Day after Due Date

-• Cancellation Notice Sent to TPA & Insured: 45th Day after Due Date
+• Cancellation Notice Sent to TPA & Policyholder: 45th Day after Due Date

 Yes.
 In the event a case is cancelled, a reinstatement application and instructions are sent to the TPA.
 Application for reinstatement must be made within 15 days of the date of cancellation notification.
 The following conditions apply to reinstatement:

-• The application for reinstatement must be signed and dated by an authorized representative of the Insured.
+• The application for reinstatement must be signed and dated by an authorized representative of the policyholder.

 • The effective date for reinstatement will be the day following the last day for which premium was paid.